Step 1: Back Up Your Google Pixel

 fastboot flashing unlock

-2. You’ll see a warning message on your device.
-Use the volume keys to navigate the Unlock the bootloader option and press the power button to select it.
+2. Your device will display a warning message.
+Use the volume keys to navigate to the Unlock the bootloader option, and press the power button to select it.

-3. Your device will go back to the Fastboot screen.
-Look at the Device status; it should be unlocked.
+3. Your device will return to the Fastboot screen.
+Check the Device status; it should be unlocked.

 4. If the device does not reboot to the system automatically, press the power button or run the following command: